William Berkeley Lewis: Other activities

+In 1818 Lewis was involved a Chickasaw treaty side deal that became known as the Salt Lick Reservation controversy.
+When recapitulating his knowledge of the salt lick arrangement, Jesse Benton wrote that Lewis was "notorious for his mean and sneaking qualities."

 Lewis married Margaret Lewis, daughter of William T. Lewis of Tennessee.
 John Eaton had first married Margaret's sister Myra.
 Margaret died after a year of marriage.
 Lewis later married Adelaide Stokes Chambers, daughter of Montfort Stokes of North Carolina.

 Lewis assisted James Parton in the publication of his three-volume biography of Jackson by sending him information, letters, and other documents.
 He died at his home in Nashville.

+Legacy

+Among historians, Lewis' reputation as a figure of the Jacksonian era is modest at best.
+Louis R. Harlan described him as a self-important "kitchen Machiavelli" and "conspirator" whose combination of "pomposity and reticence" have left a clouded but generally unfavorable image in the historical record.
+In 2018, historians Jeanne and David Heidler have described him as a "toady" and stated that even other members of the inner circle "chafed at his tattling, always served up sadly, and his unctuous manner, always perfectly adjusted to fit Jackson's moods."